So far, your twins have had the same schedule, but what if only one twin is ready to drop a nap and the other isn’t? Find out here!

 Another option is to go ahead and transition both to drop a nap, but let the other keep sleeping past the designated wake time.

 Let’s say you’d like to go from two naps to one.
 Gradually transition the twins to drop that second nap and take one long nap from 12-2pm.
 But instead of waking Baby B at the same time as Baby A at 2pm, allow her to keep sleeping until she’s ready to wake up on her own.

 3. Put both twins down, even if to rest

 Worried that Baby A isn’t going to sleep for that morning nap?
 Another option is to continue with Baby B’s schedule while letting Baby A rest.

 We can’t force our kids to fall asleep, but we can implement a time for them to rest.
-Keep their current nap schedule—let’s say, two naps from 9:30-11am and 2-3:30pm, but help your non-napper realize that it’s also fine to lay in bed, relax and rest.
+Keep their current daytime sleep schedule—let’s say, two naps from 9:30-11am and 2-3:30pm.
+But if Baby A takes a short nap, help her learn that it’s also fine to lay in bed the rest of the time.

-Keep her in bed for at least 30 minutes and encourage her to rest.
-If she continues to resist, then get her up at that point while letting the other keep sleeping.
+Keep her in bed for a half hour and encourage her to rest.
+If she continues to resist, then get her up after that 30-minute mark while letting the other keep sleeping.

-And keep your activities with Baby A low-key.
-While she’s allowed to be out of her room, she should still learn to use this time for quiet activities.
+And keep your activities with Baby A low-key after you get her up.
+While she’s allowed to be out of her room, she should still learn to use this time for quiet time.
 Take her with you as you do tasks like folding laundry, or read a book while you both wait for her twin to wake up.

 4. Wake Baby B to accommodate Baby A’s awake time